Haunted Houses, Kid Events and Other Halloween Fun in Abilene

 The Pumpkin Patch

-The 'Pumpkin Patch', benefiting Disability Resources Inc. will start October 2nd and run through October 31st.
+The ‘Pumpkin Patch’, benefiting Disability Resources Inc. will run through the entire month of October.
 The fundraiser is held at DRI and is decorated with props, swings, hay bales and, of course, pumpkins.
 There is also a free hayride, tons of fun, and the best part, is being able to help out people with disabilities.
 The Pumpkins Patch will be open Monday-Saturday from 10am until dusk, and Sundays from 1pm until dusk.
 For more information, and to reserve your time, check out the links below.